w3f/General-Grants-Program/grants/speculative/club_messaging.md

 ### Overview

-Please provide the following:
-  * A brief description of the project.
+  * Club is an instant mesaging protocol that enables real time audio/vedio communication and text/file transmition.

-  * Club Chat is a decentralized, censorship free real time instant messenger with audio/vedio function.
+  It is a decentralized, censorship free messaging network with enconomic incentives on Polkadot.
  Unlike most instant messenger app today, there is no central account system for users, it uses DID(Decentralized Identifier) as the indentity and signature to secure.
  There is no server either, it will be the blockchain nodes for the messaging relay and route, so there is no service nor maintenance team needed to keep the system running.
  There is no single point failure.
- Privacy, Security and Censorship-resustance is our goal.
+ We support easy implement realtime audio and vedio communication as well as file transfer in application Privacy, Security and Censorship-resustance is our goal.
   Censorship-resistance is considered to be one of the main value propositions of Bitcoin.
   The idea is that no nation-state, corporation, or third party has the power to control who can use the network.
   Censorship-resistance ensures that the laws that govern the network are set in advance and can’t be retroactively altered to fit a specific agenda.
-  * Unlike most messaging app founded in crypto world such as hopr, status, ally/scrumble, we are focus on user experience, and we are developing the front end app instead of background technologies.
+  * Unlike most messaging app founded in crypto world such as hopr, status, ally/scrumble, many basic functions required by instant messenger are part of the protocal and implemented for easy integration, such as a udio and verdio commmunication;
+  offline messaging notification.
+We are also developing the front end app based on the background technologies.
  Our target is to make it used by people in crypto world.

   * An indication of how you will integrate this project into Substrate / Polkadot / Kusama.
+  As Gavin Wood pointed out messaging is one of the four components to the post-Snowden Web (static content publication, dynamic messages, trustless transactions and an integrated user-interface).
   * We will use the address in Substrate/Polkadot as the identity of the messaging part.
   We are going to use the peer to peer messaging technologies provided by substrate.
+  The CLUB network is not owned by any individuals or third party.
+Instead, we want to reply on the community of Polkadot to grow our network.
+  The CLUB network relies on multiple individuals running CLUB nodes over publicly available infrastructure.
+  CLUB nodes can run on the substate nodes in multiple devices and operating systems over the Internet.
+  Beyond the Polkadot and Substrate, CLUB provides the important features neeed by distributed application.
+  The CLUB token will be issued on Polkadot.
+It will be used as the incentive to run CLUB node as well as the use of CLUB.
+  Nodes participating in the CLUB network get paid for their services via blockchain payment channels in the form of CLUB tokens.
+  These CLUB tokens can be used within the CLUB network as a means of payment for requesting services from other CLUB nodes.

   * An indication of why your team is interested in creating this project.
   * In the past few years, the technology and infrastructure of decentralization have made considerable progress, but the crypto world is still using traditional communication tools such as WeChat Communication.